 Inder Lake

-Less than 20 km east of the Ural River is Inder Lake.
-It’s the second largest lake in western Kazakhstan after Shalkar Lake, which is south of Oral city and 230 km+ to the north.
+Less than 20km east of the Ural River is Inder Lake.
+It’s the second-largest lake in western Kazakhstan after Shalkar Lake, which is 230km+ further north and nearer to Oral city.

-Springs and groundwater flowing from the nearby Inder Mountains feed the 10km-wide lake, particularly in the spring with snowmelt.
-Although it’s too shallow to swim in, it’s worth visiting just to see its picturesque snow-white shoreline.
+Springs and groundwater flowing from the nearby Inder Mountains feed the 10-kilometre-wide lake, particularly in the spring with snowmelt.
+Although it’s too shallow to swim in, it’s worth visiting just to see its picturesque snow-white shoreline or to beat the summer heat.
+Many come to rejuvenate their skin and joints too, by bathing in the lake’s mud, which is rich in bromine, potassium, and boron salts.

-For the best views, head to the northern and eastern shores as it has cliffs rising 20 metres above the lake and over 80 mineral-rich springs.
+For the best views, head to the north and east shores, as it has cliffs rising 20m above the lake and over 80 mineral-rich springs.
 One of the most popular springs for therapeutic use is Tilepbulak on the north coast.

 Satellite view of Shalkar Lake and its bright white-coloured surface made of salt.